 The US represents a growing market for Certified Sustainable Palm Oil (CSPO).
 In 2014, CSPO uptake in the US reached 63% of total US palm oil usage - up from just 32% in 2013.
-While these overall uptake numbers are certainly encouraging, the majority of US CSPO is still being purchased via GreenPalm certificates - despite current availability of physical CSPO.
-Some leading companies in the US are already sourcing 100% mass balance, and even segregated CSPO is available for simple palm oil products, including refined, bleached, deodorized palm oil, which is simply refined palm oil and the basis for general purpose shortening used in baked goods.
+While these overall uptake numbers are certainly encouraging, the majority of US CSPO is still being purchased via RSPO credits - despite current availability of physical CSPO.
+Some leading companies in the US are already sourcing 100% mass balance and segregated CSPO for palm oil products, including refined, bleached, deodorized palm oil, which is simply refined palm oil and the basis for general purpose shortening used in baked goods.

-Palm oil usage in the US:
+Palm oil usage in the US in 2014: